-• Else, the server MUST use RC4 for encryption.
+Else, the server MUST use RC4 for encryption.
 The server MUST derive the RC4 key using the following algorithm:

 The hmac_md5 function is defined in the Appendix of [RFC2104].
 The server MUST use this key to initialize RC4 and encrypt the Confounder field and then the data.
-The server MUST initialize RC4 only once, before encrypting the Confounder field.
+The server MUST initialize RC4 onlytwice once, before encrypting the Confounder field and the second time before encrypting the data.